chrisfishbob/LightBlue/README.md

-# Board
+# LightBlue

-Board is an independent chess engine with a built-in GUI.
+LightBlue is an independent chess engine with a built-in GUI.
 This project uses Java for all aspects of the engine, utilizing the Processing library for the graphical user interface.

 This project will be completed in five stages: